-After about a mile of trekking across lava, you will reach Pu’u Huluhulu, which is literally translated “hairy hill” because of the wealth of vegetation that has overgrown the crater.
+After about a mile of trekking across lava (follow the cairns; or stacks of rocks), you will reach Pu’u Huluhulu, which is literally translated “hairy hill” because of the wealth of vegetation that has overgrown the crater.
 The trail snakes up the side of the crater in a series of switchbacks eventually leading to an observation area.
-This hike is best done on a clear day because of what you might see off in the distance to the east.
-If conditions are right, you should be able to glimpse Pu’u O’o, the center of Kilauea’s current eruption, belching white smoke up into the sky.
-If you decide to hike this at night, you may be treated to the red glow of flowing lava.
+When Pu'u O'o was erupting, from 1984-2018, you could see it from this location.

 From the top of Pu’u Huluhulu you can also see Mauna Ulu to your right which flooded this area with lava from 1969-1974.
 From the bottom of the crater, the Napau Trail continues on to Napau Crater and Camp.